Term and holiday dates 2022/23

 Read more about School TransitionsSchool Transitions – How do we support children and families

-We are very proud of our school transitions and work in partnership with you and the different schools, to fully prepare your child for their new challenge ahead, strong partnerships are key to a smooth transition.
+We are very proud of our school transitions and work in partnership with you and the different schools, to fully prepare your child for their new challenge ahead and strong partnerships are key to a smooth transition.

-Our Assistant Manager Kim Foxall is also our transition lead and is a first contact for any questions relating to school transitions
+Our Assistant Manager Kim Foxall is our transition lead and is a first contact for any questions relating to school transitions.

 But what do we do to support transitions?
 We do a lot……..